rish-16/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-This section provides a brief overview of Doc’It.
-The intention is for users to gain a better understanding of basic functionalities of Doc’It, before diving into specific commands.
+This section provides a brief overview of Doc’it.
+The intention is for users to gain a better understanding of basic functionalities of Doc’it, before diving into specific commands.
 </div>

-1. **General Commands**
+1. **General functionality**
     1. Clear all records
     2. Get Help
     3. Exit app
-2. **Managing Patient Records**
+2. **Manage Patient Records**
     1. Create a new patient record
     2. View details of patient record
     3. Delete patient record
     4. Edit patient record
-3. **Managing Patient Appointments**
+3. **Manage Patient Appointments**
-    1. Create a new appointment
-    2. View appointment
-    3. Delete appointment
+    1. Track appointments of your patients by entering their details e.g. date, prescribed medicine
+    2. Modify upcoming appointments and delete if appointments are cancelled
-    4. Archive appointment
+    5. Archive appointment

 ## Features